File Registry Entry Reference

 [Symbol] column to use as keys in lookup table created from file data

-• required if file is used as a lookup source
+• required if file is used as a lookup source in any job AND that job defines this lookup file for use in the job only by its file key

 Currently only the following types of registry entries can be used as lookups: